schmit/schmit.github.io/_posts/2021-06-21-jax-language-model-rnn.markdown

 [Jax](https://github.com/google/jax) is a relatively new Python library aimed as a drop in replacement for Numpy for machine learning research.
 It sets itself apart due to its functional approach, which I find really enjoyable.
-Recently I have been playing around with implementing a simple RNN using Flax to get beyond the basics, but without adding all the bells and whistles.
+Recently I have been playing around with implementing a simple RNN using Flax to get beyond the basics of Jax, but without adding all the bells and whistles.

 The goal is to create a character level language model using a simple RNN following the approach by Andrej Karpathy's 2015 blog post ["The Unreasonable Effectiveness of Recurrent Neural Networks"](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), but focus on Jax rather than creating an unreasonably effective network.
 That is, given a reasonably sized text, say a book, we want to create a model that generates content one character at a time.
 We will find that it is relatively easy for the simplest of RNNs to learn how to string together a few words using a small network and few training epochs.